ASaiM/hmp_mock_tests/doc/report/report.md

 \label{pretreatment_stats}
 \end{table}

-The first interesting point in pretreatment results is the difference in sequence number after quality control and dereplication (Table \ref{pretreatment_stats}).
+Sequence number after quality control and dereplication is different in *EBI metagenomics* and ASaiM workflow results (Table \ref{pretreatment_stats}).
 With ASaiM, more sequences (> 96 \%) are conserved during these first steps of quality control and dereplication than with *EBI metagenomics* (< 87 \%, Table \ref{pretreatment_stats}).
-This difference may be explained by threshold differences for minimum length.
-In *EBI metagenomics* pipeline, sequences with less than 100 nucleotides are removed (Figure \ref{ebi_pipeline}), while in ASaiM the threshold is fixed to 60 nucleotides (Figure \ref{asaim_workflow}).
+This difference may be explained by differences in threshold for minimum length.
+In *EBI metagenomics* pipeline, sequences with less than 100 nucleotides are removed, while in ASaiM the threshold is fixed to 60 nucleotides.
 However, this threshold difference does not explain all the observed difference in sequence number after quality control and dereplication.
 Indeed, when in ASaiM quality control with PRINSEQ [@schmieder_quality_2011] is run with exactly same parameters but filtering of sequences with less than 100 nucleotides, 1,135,008 (92.6%) and 1,304,023 (94.1%) sequences are conserved for SRR072232 and SRR072233 respectively after quality control and dereplication.
 These proportion are still higher than the one observed with *EBI metagenomics* pipeline (Table \ref{pretreatment_stats}).
 Smaller length threshold with ASaiM does not then explain all difference in sequence number after quality control and dereplication.
-The differences come from then from the used tools and their underlying algorithms and implementations.
+Differences are induced by used tools and their underlying algorithms and implementations.

 In both datasets and with both workflows, few rDNA sequences are found in datasets (Table \ref{pretreatment_stats}).
 Indeed, these datasets are metagenomic datasets and then focus on gene sequences.
 Few copies of rRNA genes are found in organisms (bacteria, archeae or eukaryotes) and are then expected in metagenomic sequences.
-Despite small number of sequences, a difference of rRNA sequence number is observed between *EBI metagonomics* and ASaiM workflows (Table \ref{pretreatment_stats}).
-Higher proportions of rDNA sequences are systematically found with ASaiM workflow.
-Indeed, in *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}), *rRNASelector* [@lee_rrnaselector:_2011] is used to select rDNA  bacterial and archaeal sequences (no eukaryotes sequences).
+Despite small number of sequences, a difference of rRNA sequence number is observed between *EBI metagonomics* and ASaiM workflows (Table \ref{pretreatment_stats}): higher proportions of rDNA sequences are systematically found with ASaiM workflow. *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}) uses *rRNASelector* [@lee_rrnaselector:_2011] to select rDNA  bacterial and archaeal sequences (no eukaryotes sequences).
 In ASaiM workflow (Figure \ref{asaim_workflow}), rRNA sequences are sorted using *SortMeRNA* [@kopylova_sortmerna:_2012] and 8 databases for bacteria, archaea and also eukaryotes rRNA. < 5% of all sequences are matched against databases dedicated to eukaryotes rRNA sequences, and then does not explain all differences of rRNA sequence proportions between *EBI metagenomics* and ASaiM.
-This difference may be due to completness of the databases: databases used by *rRNASelector* [@lee_rrnaselector:_2011] are older and probably less complete than databases used by *SortMeRNA* [@kopylova_sortmerna:_2012].
+This difference may be due to completness of the databases: databases used by *rRNASelector* [@lee_rrnaselector:_2011] are older and probably less complete than SILVA (v119) databases used by *SortMeRNA* [@kopylova_sortmerna:_2012].

-After pretreatments, more sequences are then conserved for taxonomic and functional analyses in ASaiM workflow than in *EBI metagenomics* pipeline, for both samples (Table \ref{pretreatment_stats}).
+After pretreatments, for both samples, more sequences are then conserved for taxonomic and functional analyses in ASaiM workflow than in *EBI metagenomics* pipeline (Table \ref{pretreatment_stats}).

 ## Taxonomic analyses

 ### Abundances of expected strains and taxonomy

-The expected abundances based on ribosomal RNA operon counts.
-During biological manipulations and sequencing, some bias may arise that modify the abundances of strains.
-Indeed, to get "real" abundances of expected strains, raw metagenomic sequences of both samples are mapped on genomes of expected strains.

-For SRR02232, variations in abundances between species are similar using mapping than RNA operon count (Figure \ref{mapping_comparison}).
-Observations are different for SRR072233 (Figure \ref{mapping_comparison}): expected abundances (based on RNA operon abundances) are identical for all species, but unexpected variations exist for mapping based abundances.
+Raw metagenomic sequences of both samples are mapped on genomes of expected strains.
+Relative abundances based on mapping results are compared to relative abundances based on rRNA operon counts as described in sample metadata (Figure \ref{mapping_comparison}).

 \begin{figure}[h!]
     \centering